 7. Infinity Reference Series Coaxial Car Speakers

-The Infinity Reference REF6522ix is a well build and excellent sounding speaker.
-Perhaps a little lower in volume compared to other speakers in this range, its strength lies in the quality of its mid and high range tones which are both bright and vibrant.
+The Infinity Reference REF6522ix is a well-built and excellent sounding speaker.
+Perhaps a little lower in volume compared to other speakers in this range, its strength lies in the quality of its mid- and high-range tones, which are both bright and vibrant.

 The FER6522ix can handle 60 watts RMS (180 watts peak) and will work well with an external amplifier or directly from your stereo head unit.
 Aesthetically, they look good and have a noticeably larger cone than on many other speakers of similar size.